facjure/mesh/README.md

 0.2.x.
 Unstable.
 Incomplete, etc.,

-I'm in the process of porting sass libraries before settling on the core apis for Clojurescript.
+I'm in the process of porting css/sass libraries before settling on the core apis for Clojurescript.

 ## License